GraspIO/docs-developers-guide/Grammar/DataTypes.md

 * `integer` - a whole number.
 * `date` - a date/time.
 * `regexp` - a regular expression.
-* `file` - a file that can be stored on the server.
+* `file` - a file that is stored on the Grasp server.

 There are also several standard data types derived from the baic ones:

 * `url`: `string` - relative or absolute URL.
 * `html`: `string` - HTML-formatted rich text.
 A built-in rich text editor is used for editing such values.
 * `text`: `string` - unformatted text that can be edited in a text area.
-* `image`: `file` - an uploaded image such as icon.
+* `image`: `file` - an uploaded image such as an icon.

 Different data types have their own visual representations and editor widgets in Grasp.
-For example, strings and numbers are edited via a text field, but are validated differently.
+For example, strings and numbers are edited in a text field but are validated differently.
 Values for date fields are selected from a pop-up calendar.
-HTML fields are edited using visual editor or, optionally as HTML markup.
+HTML fields are edited using rich text editor or optionally as HTML markup.

 ## Custom Data Types